-In October 2007 I wrote an article, Traumatic Brain Injury, and the Bully.
-In that article, I shared with you how my life had been bullied.
+In October 2007 I wrote a 7 part article series, Traumatic Brain Injury, and the Bully.
+In this series, I shared with you how my life had been bullied.
 The bullying I am referring to was not of a physical nature, but one that impacted me at my very core.
-Through my experience and my process, I shared what I discovered about the bully and how the bully minimized and marginalized who I was and what I had to give to the community.
+In the article series I shared what I discovered about the bully and how the bully minimized and marginalized who I am and what I had to give to the community.

 Hi, and welcome back to Second Chance to Live.
 I am glad to see you decided to stop by and visit with me.
 As a traumatic brain injury survivor, I struggle with a sense of inadequacy at times.
 At times I listen to messages that seem to challenge me for not being more than I am today.
 I am encouraged to be more, but for some reason, I simply do not believe I can be more.